mvadari/rippled/docs/sidechain/spec.md

 parameters, and for using a cross-chain transfer to create a new account on the destination chain.

-The `XChainCreateBridge` transaction adds a "bridge" ledger object to the account.
+The `XChainCreateBridge` transaction adds a `Bridge` ledger object to the account.
 This contains the two door accounts (one of which must be the same as the sender of this transaction), the asset type that will be put into trust on the locking-chain, the wrapped asset type on the sidechain, and the reward pool